GalSim-developers/GalSim/INSTALL.md

 * `CXX` (g++) specifies which C++ compiler to use.

 * `FLAGS` ('') specifies the basic flags to pass to the compiler.
 The default behavior is to automatically choose good flags to use according to which kind of compiler you are using.
 This option overrides that and lets you specify exactly what flags to use.

 * `EXTRA_FLAGS` ('') specifies some extra flags that you want to use in addition to the defaults that SCons determines on its own.
 Unlike the above option, this do not override the defaults, it just adds to them.

 * `DEBUG` (True) specifies whether to keep the debugging assert statements in the compiled library code.
 They are not much of a performance hit, so it is generally worth keeping them in, but if you need to squeeze out every last bit of performance, you can set this to False.

 * `WARN` (False) specifies whether to add warning compiler flags such as `-Wall`.
 Developers should set this to True and fix everything that comes up as a warning (on both `g++` and `icpc`).
 However, end users can leave it as False in case their compiler is a stickler for something that did not get caught in development.
 TODO: Move this prescription that developers should set it to True somewhere else.
 Maybe in the credo.txt file?

-* `WITH_OPENMP` (False) specifies whether to use OpenMP to parallelize some parts of the code.
-(Note: We do not actually use OpenMP currently, so this does not do anything.)
+* `PYTHON` (/usr/bin/env python) specifies which version of python you are planning to use GalSim with.
+If you choose not to use the default here, then you need to remember to use the correct python version

 ### Flags about where to install the library and modules:

 * `PREFIX` (/usr/local) specifies where to install the library when running `scons install`.

 * `PYPREFIX` ([your python dir]/site-packages) specifies where to install the Python modules when running `scons install`.

+* `FINAL_PREFIX` (`PREFIX`) specifies the final installation prefix if different from PREFIX.
+(This is only needed for things like fink, where they install into a staging area first before copying over to the final location.)

 ### Flags that specify where to look for external libraries: